 Some sites buy and sell cameras and their gear; there are e-commerce sites as well.
 So, check thoroughly and get it.

-A: It depends on your working style and purpose.
-If you are a beginner level photographer, you better go for STM.
+It depends on your working style and purpose.
+If you are a beginner-level photographer, you better go for STM.
 If you are already a professional-level photographer, a USM lens would be a preferable choice for you.

 With the upgradation of technology, our world is moving fast in all possible sectors.
 By being in the photography industry, you probably have noticed or will notice some time the apparent interchanges in the camera, lenses, and other gears.

 Hope our article will help you understand both the STM and USM lens.
 Because having a crystalized idea about those will help you understand what trend to follow, which one to use, and how to entice your prospective clients.